Passenger Ship Website - www.simplonpc.co.uk - Simplon Postcards Home - Search - Copyright Information - Contact Us

 Empress was built in iron by Samuda Bros of Poplar, on the River Thames, and her engines were built by J.Penn of Greenwich.
 When withdrawn in 1955, she had the last set of working oscillating engines in the British Isles.

-Cosens replaced black funnels with their famous buff with a black top in 1901.
+Cosens replaced the black funnels with buff & black in 1901

 Cosens postcard of Empress.